debiasej/react-redux-middleware-learning/README.md

 This project has been developed to practice my skills with React, Redux and some middlewares.

+# Exercises

+- Create a list of users and write a middleware to help fetch data from ajax request.

 ###Getting Started###

 Checkout this repo, install dependencies, then start webpack server with the following: